10 Mobility-Impaired & Disability-Friendly Vapes

 Closed pod inhale activated vapes are the best choice for anyone with a mobility or visual impairment.
 They are simple, buttonless devices that require little to no maintenance.
 They are ideal for people struggling with weak grip or joint or muscle pains, and anyone with a visual impairment.
 Closed pod systems like disposables and prefilled pod kits simplify this process even further by removing the need to top up with a vape juice bottle.
 The coils are built into the pods so you don’t even have to concern yourself with changing them.

 This ease of use is particularly appreciated by those with physical limitations.
-One customer commenting on our Disposable Ban blog stated, “For those with hand disability, arthritis of the hands etc. disposable vapes are necessary, as they don’t require any strain on the hands or fingers.”
+One customer commenting on our Disposable Ban blog said, “For those with hand disability, arthritis of the hands etc. disposable vapes are necessary, as they don’t require any strain on the hands or fingers.”

 Adding further backing to the convenience of the single use design, another customer shared, “I agree with the other comment.
 I have recently persuaded my 73 year old dad to try the disposable ones after a massive stroke, with the aim for him to reduce then eventually quit smoking.
 He did try a refillable one but preferred the convenience and lack of faff with single use.”